TU-Berlin-SNET/JCPABE/README.md

 #### Notes

-JCPABE is an ABE implementation based on the Paper Bethencourt 2007.
+JCPABE is an ABE implementation based on the paper from [Bethencourt (2007)](http://acsc.cs.utexas.edu/cpabe/).
-Additionally it also implements area attributes.
 It started out as a fork of https://github.com/junwei-wang/cpabe but has since been mostly rewritten.

+It supports numerical attributes and an experimental form of area attributes.

+This is research software and should not be used in application where actual security is required.

 #### Dependencies
 Download the source of JPBC from [here](http://sourceforge.net/p/jpbc/code/) (JCPABE has only been tested with version 2.0.0).